tarolandia/vinyl/README.md

 ## Introduction

-"Vinyl" is a simple gem that allows developer to define different access levels for a resource and a serie of local and global validators to gain access to those levels.
+"Vinyl" is a simple gem that allows developers to define different access levels for a resource and a series of local and global validators to gain access to those levels.
-It works by analizing a series of validators defined by you and returning a number representing the access level a particular request is able to reach.
+It works by analyzing a series of validators defined by you and returning a number representing the access level a particular request is able to reach.

 ## What is it useful for?

-This gem is useful when you need to control the output depending on who wants to access to a resource.
+This gem is useful when you need to control the output of a process depending on who wants to access to a resource.

 For example: user A wants to get user B's profile.

-1. If A == B, A have full access to data
+1. If A == B, then A has full access to data
-2. If A is friend of B, A can see private data but not config data
+2. If A is friend of B, than A can see private data but not config data
-3. If A is not friend of B, A only can see public data
+3. If A is not friend of B, then A only can see public data

-In the example we have 3 different levels of access to B information.
+In this example we have 3 different levels of access to B's information.

 ## Install